|Explore the Coast and "Country" Side of Bideford Bay|

 written by Henry Williamson.

-to see, so much to do, so little time!
+so much to do, so little time!

 North Devon Focus has been promoting the Coast and "Country" Side of Bideford Bay and Beyond since 2002.